cardan22/to-do-list/README.md

 ## Content
 * I used the code from the Love running project for the event listener that captures the "Enter" key press and the function to add focus to the form.
-* The box-shadow effect used in the to-do list application was sourced from [getcssscan.com](https://getcssscan.com/css-box-shadow-examples)
+* I followed a tutorial by [@EasyTutorialsVideo](https://www.youtube.com/watch?v=G0jO8kUrg-I) on YouTube to seek assistance with the JavaScript code for adding tasks to the to-do list.
 * To implement JavaScript for the date a got information and examples from [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString)
 * The icons used were taken from [Google Fonts](https://fonts.google.com/icons)
+* The box-shadow effect used in the to-do list application was sourced from [getcssscan.com](https://getcssscan.com/css-box-shadow-examples)

 ## Media
 * The top mockup in the README was generated using [ami.responsivedesign.is](http://ami.responsivedesign.is/).